Hasnain-codea/Mobivault/README.md

-A trusted marketplace to buy and sell new & second-hand smartphones at great prices.
+A trusted marketplace to buy and sell second-hand smartphones at great prices.